satish-chau95/visiontube/README.md

 ## Special Thanks

-Special thanks to **Akshay Saini** for his guidance and teachings in building this project.
+Special thanks to **Akshay Saini sir** for his guidance and teachings in building this project.

 ## Key Learnings